 - Obtain the soil moisture values for the ground under the GMON3.
-The recommended depth of the measurements for most soil types is 8 in (20 cm).
+The recommended depth of the measurements for most soil types is 20 cm (8 in).
 However, when well drained soils are present the measurements should be made at a depth of 30cm.
-The value should be in percent by weight [100 \(mass of water/mass of dry soil)]. - Measure the final Installed height of the GMON3 in centimeters from the bottom of the sensor to the ground.
+The value should be in percent by weight [100 (mass of water/mass of dry soil)]. - Measure the final Installed height of the GMON3 in centimetres from the bottom of the sensor to the ground.